AsharKamal98/MNXB01project/README.md

 1. Open file datafilter.sh, at the second line edit FILE to be the name of your file without any extension, e.g. FILE='myfilename'.
 Run this code on the bash terminal.
 This should createtwo different files called min.txt and max.txt, you can change the name of these output files by editing the 3rd and 4th line, e.g. OUT_MIN=yourfilename.txt.

 2. Compile the csvreader-2.cpp file and run, make sure you edit the input file names if changed in the previous bash file.
 This should then result in two more output files maxVals.txt and minVals.txt.
+Make sure to use an up to date c++ version, e.g. -std=c++11.

 3. The final step is to compile and run the hist1.cpp code, When compling hist1.cpp make sure to use root config to get the correct flags.
-When compling hist1.cpp make sure to use root config to get the correct flags e.g - g++ hist1.cpp $(root-config --glibs --cflags --libs) -o main
+When compling hist1.cpp make sure to use root config to get the correct flags. e.g - g++ hist1.cpp $(root-config --glibs --cflags --libs) -o main Before running this command on bash, make sure to set up the root enviroment first. e.g. source /projects/hep/fs10/mnxb01/bin/root-env.sh